DPortella01/dportella01/README.md

 ### Hey, let me introduce myself to you

 <div align="justify">
 Hello, I'm <b>Diego Portella</b>, a 33-year-old Brazilian passionate about technology and innovation.
 In 2022, I relocated to Moncton, New Brunswick, Canada, with a clear goal: to succeed in Information Technology.
 With a bachelor’s degree in Advertising and Propaganda and a Post-Graduate Diploma in Digital Marketing, I'm currently nearing the completion of my studies in Information Technology, specializing in Game Experience Development at NBCC in Moncton.
-I'm eager to apply my expertise to an enriching IT internship because I am skilled in various programming languages and technologies, such as <b>C++, C#, ASP.NET, QA, ADO.NET, SQL Server, and JavaScript</b>.
+I'm eager to apply my expertise to an enriching IT internship where I am skilled in various programming languages and technologies, such as <b>C++, C#, ASP.NET, QA, ADO.NET, SQL Server, and JavaScript</b>.
 </div>

 <br>